ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 Container images are built "layer by layer".
 Each block in the diagram can be thought of as a layer, although that is not strictly true.
+There can be more layers, depending on how the image was built.

 A layer is basically a directory tree.
 Each of the layers have an id.
 The id is a sha256 hash of the layer's contents.

-If a file is in two layers, you will see the version from the top later.
+If the same file happens to be in two layers, you will see the version from the upper later.

 By default, when you write in a container, they will go into a temporary layer.
 They will be gone when the container exits.

 If you want to keep your changes, you will need to mount a directory that is outside of the container, and write to that mounted directory.

-(Look around `/var/lib/docker` maybe.)
+Or you can use a docker feature called _volumes_.

 :::